-A test commonly given after cardiac arrest is an electrocardiogram (ECG).
 During an ECG, sensors (electrodes) that can detect the electrical activity of your heart are attached to your chest and sometimes to your limbs.
 An ECG can reveal disturbances in heart rhythm or detect abnormal electrical patterns, such as a prolonged QT interval, that increase your risk of sudden death.

-These may include:
+These might include:

 - Nuclear scan.
-This test, usually done along with a stress test, helps identify blood flow problems to your heart.
+This test, usually done with a stress test, helps identify blood flow problems to your heart.
 Tiny amounts of radioactive material, such as thallium, are injected into your bloodstream.
 Special cameras can detect the radioactive material as it flows through your heart and lungs.

 Coronary catheterization (angiogram).
-During this procedure, a liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's advanced through an artery, usually in your leg, to arteries in your heart.
+During this procedure, a liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's advanced through an artery, usually in your arm, to arteries in your heart.
 As the dye fills your arteries, the arteries become visible on X-ray and videotape, revealing areas of blockage.

 Sudden cardiac arrest requires immediate action for survival.

-If you don't know CPR but someone collapses unconscious near you, call 911 or emergency medical help.
-Then, if the person isn't breathing normally, immediately begin pushing hard and fast on the person's chest — at a rate of 100 to 120 compressions a minute, allowing the chest to fully rise between compressions.
+If you don't know CPR and someone collapses unconscious near you, call 911 or emergency medical help.
+Then, if the person isn't breathing normally, begin pushing hard and fast on the person's chest — at a rate of 100 to 120 compressions a minute, allowing the chest to fully rise between compressions.
 Do this until an automated external defibrillator (AED) becomes available or emergency personnel arrive.